daixijun/mc-docs.zh-cn/articles/governance/policy/concepts/effects.md

 - [修改](#modify)

 <!--
-The following effects are being _deprecated_:
+The following effects are _deprecated_:

 - [EnforceOPAConstraint](#enforceopaconstraint)
 - [EnforceRegoPolicy](#enforceregopolicy)